 The East Carolina Heart Institute continues to build on ECU’s global reputation as a leading destination for advanced robotic surgery training.
-The International Robotic Research and Training Center, established in 2002, trains surgeons from around the world in robotic cardiac and mitral valve procedures.
+The Robotic Surgery Center for Training and Education, established in 2002, trains surgeons from around the world in robotic cardiac and mitral valve procedures.
 The training program utilizes a surgeon-led approach; Surgeons are not only taught how to operate the surgical robot by a fellow surgeon, but also how to lead a surgical team in an environment, and through a surgical scenario, far different from what they may be accustomed to.
 We also offer the only advanced training for mitral valve repairs in the United States.

 Since every surgeon who trains at the East Carolina Heart Institute possesses a different level of experience, we tailor each training experience to best meet those needs.
 In addition to the primary surgeon, our courses aim to train hospital administrators, cardiologists, electrophysiologists, and operating room managers, as well as surgical team members including anesthesiologists, anesthetists, physician assistants, nurse practitioners, perfusionists, registered nurses, and surgical technicians.
 The East Carolina Heart Institute features the da Vinci ® Si Surgical System in our training center and in the operating rooms at Vidant Medical Center.
 Additionally, our staff continues to work with surgeons who we train even after they leave our center.
 Dr. Nifong often provides proctoring services at the trainees' own institutions and oversees robotic cases to help ensure success.

 The staff at the East Carolina Heart Institute utilizes their own expertise to ensure our visitors’ experience is one-of-a-kind.
 We value the continued relationships we have established over the past decade and look forward to new ones in the upcoming years.
 Once here, you’re family!